junxit/us-congress-bills-112/metadata.md

 - 2012-01-13 — Committee on Energy and Natural Resources.
 Reported by Senator Bingaman under authority of the order of the Senate of 12/17/2011 with an amendment in the nature of a substitute.
 With written report No. 112-103.
 - 2012-01-13 — Committee on Energy and Natural Resources.
 Reported by Senator Bingaman under authority of the order of the Senate of 12/17/2011 with an amendment in the nature of a substitute.
 With written report No. 112-103.
 - 2012-01-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 265.
+- 2012-12-30 — Amendment SA 3446 agreed to in Senate by Unanimous Consent.
+- 2012-12-30 — Amendment SA 3446 proposed by Senator Durbin for Senator Hutchison. (consideration: CR S8555-8556; text: CR S8555-8556) In the nature of a substitute.
+- 2012-12-30 — Amendment SA 3447 agreed to in Senate by Unanimous Consent. (consideration: CR S8556; text: CR S8556)
+- 2012-12-30 — Amendment SA 3447 proposed by Senator Durbin for Senator Hutchison.
+To amend the title.
+- 2012-12-30 — Measure laid before Senate by unanimous consent. (consideration: CR S8552-8556)
+- 2012-12-30 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2012-12-30 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2012-12-30 — Senate amendment agreed to: Amendment SA 3446 agreed to in Senate by Unanimous Consent.
+- 2012-12-30 — Senate amendment agreed to: Amendment SA 3447 agreed to in Senate by Unanimous Consent.(consideration: CR S8556; text: CR S8556)
+- 2012-12-30 — Senate amendment proposed (on the floor): Amendment SA 3446 proposed by Senator Durbin for Senator Hutchison.(consideration: CR S8555-8556; text: CR S8555-8556)
+- 2012-12-30 — Senate amendment proposed (on the floor): Amendment SA 3447 proposed by Senator Durbin for Senator Hutchison.
+- 2012-12-30 — Senate amendment submitted
+- 2012-12-30 — Senate amendment submitted
+- 2012-12-30 — The committee substitute as amended agreed to by Unanimous Consent. (text of measure as reported in Senate: CR S8555)